 Students who park in unauthorized areas are subject to parking tickets and fines.
 Any parking violations not paid within 14 days automatically double.
-After three violations that have not been paid, the security office will notify the Vice President for Student Development.
-The Vice President for Student Development will contact the student concerning the non-payment to inform the student that if payment is not made within one week the student will be subject to disciplinary action, which may include suspension from classes until payment is received in the business office of the College.
+After three violations that have not been paid, the security office will notify the President.
+The President will contact the student concerning the non-payment to inform the student that if payment is not made within one week the student will be subject to disciplinary action, which may include suspension from classes until payment is received in the business office of the College.
 Unpaid violations at the end of the semester will result in the withholding of grades and will prohibit the student from registering for any future courses until all of the outstanding obligations to the College are satisfied.